leonardodls/chapter2-balance-sheet-parts/assets/public/LO1_Analyze_a_Transaction/03_Transaction_Obtain_Loan_from_Bank.md

-## Transaction 2: Obtain Loan From Bank
+## Transaction 2: Obtain Loan from Bank

-## Why would a company choose equity financing over debt financing?

 Sophie knows that $20,000 is not going to be enough money for the business to purchase equipment and supplies necessary to operate the business.
 She decides to approach her local bank for a 4-year, $80,000 loan.
 One of the disadvantages of debt financing when compared to equity financing is that debt financing requires that the loan be repaid to the creditor.
 When companies use debt financing, they typically must make monthly payments, including interest, to the creditor.
 When companies secure equity financing, there is no required payment to its investors.